-William M. Arkin is a scholar, analyst, author and journalist who has been working in the field of national security for over 40 years.
-Over the course of his career, he has conceived and implemented large-scale and original data projects and public campaigns about the secret world, including the ground-breaking Nuclear Weapons Databook series for the Natural Resources Defense Council, the Nuclear free Seas campaign for Greenpeace International, and Top Secret America for The Washington Post.
-His award-winning journalism has appeared on the front pages of the Post, the New York Times, and the Los Angeles Times.
-Over the years, as a long-time military analyst for NBC News, one of the few regular on-air analysts who was not a retired general or admiral, he brought both a journalistic and “civilian” perspective to contemporary military affairs from the Kosovo war (1999) through the Iraq War (2003) and beyond.
-He has also been an expert or guest on “Meet the Press” and been a repeat guest on 60 Minutes, 20/20, and in long-form programs such as Frontline.
+William M. Arkin has been working in the field of national security for over 40 years, as an intelligence analyst, author, journalist, academic and consultant to government.
+His award-winning journalism has appeared on the front pages of The Washington Post, The New York Times, and The Los Angeles Times.
+As an analyst, reporter and consultant to NBC News, Arkin has been one of the few regular on-air military analysts who was not a retired general or admiral, and as such he brought both a journalistic and “civilian” perspective to contemporary military affairs, helping both the public and the government better understand the Kosovo war, 9/11 and terrorism, the attacks on Afghanistan, the Iraq War, the 2016 elections and Russian interference, and the Trump era.
+He has also been an expert or guest on NBC’s Meet the Press and been a repeat guest on 60 Minutes, 20/20, Dateline and in long-form programs such as Frontline or the History Channel.

 His most recent books are Unmanned: Drones, Data and the Illusion of Perfect Warfare (Little Brown, 2015) and American Coup: Martial Life and the Invisible Sabotage of the Constitution (Little Brown, 2013).
-Arkin is co-author as well of Top Secret America: The Rise of the New American Security State (Little Brown), a New York Times and Washington Post best-selling non-fiction book based up a four-part 2010 series he worked on with Dana Priest.
+Arkin is also co-author as well of Top Secret America: The Rise of the New American Security State (Little Brown), a New York Times and Washington Post best-selling non-fiction book based up a four-part 2010 series he worked on with Dana Priest.

 Top Secret America was the result of a three-year investigation into the shadows of the enormous system of military, intelligence and corporate interests created in the decade after the Sept.
 11 terrorist attacks.
 The series was accompanied by The Washington Post’s largest ever online presentation, earned the authors the George Polk Award for National Reporting, the Sigma Delta Chi Society of Professional Journalists award for Public Service, was a Goldsmith finalist for Investigative Reporting and Pulitzer award filnalist, as well as recipient of a half dozen other major journalism awards.
 Top Secret America also won the 2012 Constitutional Commentary Award from the Constitution Project.

-Arkin’s then worked on the multi-volume Nuclear Weapons Databook series for the Natural Resources Defense Council, a set of references which the Reagan Administration also sought to prevent from publication.
+Arkin’s then worked on the multi-volume Nuclear Weapons Databook series for the Natural Resources Defense Council (NRDC), a set of references which the Reagan Administration also sought to prevent from publication.
 His subsequent revelation of “mini-nuke” research efforts by the Pentagon in 1992 led to a 1994 Congressional ban and ultimately a pledge by the U.S. government not to develop new nuclear weapons.
 His discovery of Top secret U.S. plans to secretly move nuclear weapons to a number of overseas locations shattered governments from Bermuda to Iceland to the Philippines.
 Foreign Affairs, the bible of the foreign policy establishment, commented about Arkin in 1997: “The author is well known (and in some government quarters, cordially detested) as an indefatigable researcher in military affairs, whose cunning and persistence have uncovered many secrets …”

 A 2003 Washington Post profile of Arkin commented: “… William Arkin seems to have mastered one of the great juggling acts of the multimedia age — persuading news organizations, advocacy groups and the Pentagon, through sheer smarts and a bulldog personality, to take him on his own terms.”
-(Updated August 2017).
+(Updated January 2019).